CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## Acknowledgement

-This guide was developed in cooperation with the Finnish Environment Institute [SYKE](https://www.syke.fi/), as part of the [Geoportti](https://www.geoportti.fi/) project.
+This guide was developed in cooperation with the [Finnish Environment Institute, SYKE](https://www.syke.fi/), as part of the [Geoportti project](https://www.geoportti.fi/).

 ## Resources and further reading